Quitclaim Deeds 101 for Real Estate Investors

 Risks and Limitations of Quitclaim Deeds

-• Limited Use in Transactions: Due to their lack of assurances, quitclaim deeds are often unsuitable for transactions involving third-party buyers and lenders.
-Most mortgage companies and title insurance companies require warranty deeds to ensure clear title and protect their interests.
+Quitclaim deeds are often unsuitable for transactions involving third-party buyers or lenders.
+Most mortgage and title insurance companies require warranty deeds to protect their interests.

-• No Protection Against Future Claims: Unlike warranty deeds, quitclaim deeds do not protect the grantee from future claims or encumbrances on the property.
-If someone else claims an interest in the property or a previously undisclosed lien surfaces, the grantee must address these issues independently.
+Unlike warranty deeds, quitclaim deeds don’t protect you from future claims or encumbrances.
+If someone else claims an interest in the property or a previously undisclosed lien surfaces, you’ll need to address these issues on your own.

 Practical Tips for Using Quitclaim Deeds